6-1, 5-1 collapse at Open; Djokovic opts for home over hotel

 By advancing to the third round, Rogers matched her best showing at the U.S. Open.
 She’s ranked 93rd.

+The 20-year-old Ann Li defeated No. 13-seeded Alison Riske 6-0, 6-3.
 Li, who is ranked 128th, now has two career victories over players ranked in the top 75, and the wins have come in her two matches this week.

+Brengle, ranked 84th, eliminated No. 19-seeded Dayana Yastremska 6-2, 6-3.
+Brengle first played at the Open in 2007, and matched her best showing by reaching the third round.

 AP Sports Writer Steven Wine contributed to this report.